School of Languages, Literatures, Cultures and Linguistics

 He is equally conversant with Medieval and Renaissance literature and poetry.
 His latest book examines an important translation in early Cinquecento.

-A forthcoming book examines the language used by an Italian internee in his diaries written during WWII in Australia.
+The latest published book examines the language used by an Italian internee in his diaries written during WWII in Australia.

 - Professor Desmond O’Connor, a leading researcher in the field of Italian Studies in Australia, has kindly contributed an introduction to the forthcoming book I diari d’internamento di Federico Bonisoli: la lingua e il “bel dire” di un fascista italo-australiano.
 Here is a preview of the Italian text: Prefazione Allo scoppio della seconda guerra mondiale risiedevano in Australia circa 30.000 ...
 Read more